Megyn Kelly: 2004–2017: Fox News

 In an interview with CBS News Sunday Morning, Kelly reflected that she was disappointed with the lack of support she received from coworker Bill O'Reilly and CNN, the latter airing a Trump event the same time as the debate.
 In April, at her request, Kelly met with Trump at Trump Tower, having "a chance to clear the air".
 The following month, after interviewing Trump and being met with mixed reception, she expressed interest in doing another one with him.
-In June, she criticized Trump for his claims against Gonzalo P. Curiel's impartiality.
+In June, she criticized Trump for his claims against judge Gonzalo P. Curiel's impartiality.
 In October, a contentious discussion between Kelly and Newt Gingrich on The Kelly File regarding Trump's sexual comments in a 2005 audio recording gained widespread social media reaction.

 In March 2016, it was announced that Kelly would host a one-hour prime time special on the Fox network wherein she would interview celebrities from the worlds of "politics, entertainment, and other areas of human interest".
 The special aired in May 2016, which was a sweeps month.
 It acquired 4.8 million viewers, but placed third in the ratings.
 Gabriel Sherman wrote of the stakes for Kelly as "high", elaborating that with Kelly being in the final year of her contract with Fox and having confirmed her ambitions, "[t]he special was essentially a public interview for her next job."

 In July 2016, amid allegations of sexual harassment on the part of Fox News CEO Roger Ailes, Kelly was reported to have confirmed that she herself was also subjected to his harassment.
 Two days after the report, Ailes resigned from Fox News and his lawyer, Susan Estrich, publicly denied the charge.

-During her coverage of the 2016 Republican National Convention, her attire received criticism.
+During Kelly's coverage of the 2016 Republican National Convention, her attire received criticism.
 In a defense of Kelly, Jenavieve Hatch of The Huffington Post commented, "If you're a woman on national television reporting on a political event from hot, humid Cleveland, wearing a weather-appropriate outfit makes you the target of an endless stream of sexist commentary."
-In September, it was reported that Kelly would be collaborating with Michael De Luca to produce Embeds, a scripted comedy about reporters covering politics, to be aired on a streaming service.
+In September 2016, it was reported that Kelly would be collaborating with Michael De Luca to produce Embeds, a scripted comedy about reporters covering politics, to be aired on a streaming service.
 Kelly appeared on the cover of the February 2016 issue of Vanity Fair.
 In 2016, she was an honoree for Variety's Power of Women for her addressing child abuse.